 Remember, nothing a person does, or the decisions they make causes them to be sexually assaulted.
 Your loved one needs your love and support no matter the circumstances of the assault.

 It is critical for victims that the people they talk to about the assault show that they believe them.
 Provide comfort and support.
 Listen without judging; try not to interrupt or ask a lot of questions.
 Let them make the decisions, and be supportive of those decisions.
-Without the victim’s permission, do not tell others what happened.
+Without the victim’s permission, do not tell anyone else what happened.
 Remind them that it was not their fault.

 Let them know that whatever they did to prevent further harm was the right thing to do.
 Encourage them to talk about the assault (s) with an advocate, mental health professional or someone they trust.
 Remember that healing takes time; be patient and supportive for as long as it takes.